guilhermeaugusto9/R-Userful-Scripts/README.md

 R userful codes for data analysis

-This is my repository of userfull scripts in R, covers a big range of topics and can help for new learners in R language.
+This is my repository of userfull scripts in R, covers a big range of topics like plots, data cleaning etc. In my opinion this scripts can help learners in R language to find a quick tutorial in specific themes.

 Fell free to use, copy , and send recomendations or add new scripts